-NC-140 participants will continue individual research studies to evaluate various aspects of performance and physiology as they relate peach to rootstocks and training systems: (1) evaluation of Controller 5, Controller 9, Krymsk 1, Krymsk 2, MRS 2/5, Penta, and Tennessee Natural (PA); (2) evaluation of the HBOK/Controller series (CA).
+NC-140 participants will continue individual research studies to evaluate various aspects of performance and physiology as they relate to peach rootstocks and training systems: (1) evaluation of Controller 5, Controller 9, Krymsk 1, Krymsk 2, MRS 2/5, Penta, and Tennessee Natural (PA); (2) evaluation of the HBOK/Controller series (CA).

-NC-140 participants will continue individual research studies to evaluate various aspects of performance and physiology as they relate cherry to rootstocks and training systems: (1) evaluation of tart cherry on Gi3, Gi5 and Gi6 rootstocks in a high density orchard (UT); (2) evaluation of the performance of 4 cherry rootstocks (Gi5, Gi6, Gi12 and Mazzard) in 4 different orchard training systems (vertical axis, Spanish bush, quad axis and central leader) with 3 sweet cherry cultivars (NY); ); evaluation of tart cherry on various dwarfing rootstocks in high density orchards for over-the-row mechanical harvest in grower orchards (MI, UT); evaluation of sweet cherry canopy orientation, densities, and productivity relative to variations in rootstock vigor (MI).
+NC-140 participants will continue individual research studies to evaluate various aspects of performance and physiology as they relate to cherry rootstocks and training systems: (1) high density orchard evaluation of tart cherry on Gi3, Gi5 and Gi6 rootstocks (UT); (2) evaluation of the performance of 4 cherry rootstocks (Gi5, Gi6, Gi12 and Mazzard) in 4 different orchard training systems (vertical axis, Spanish bush, quad axis and central leader) with 3 sweet cherry cultivars (NY); evaluation of tart cherry on various dwarfing rootstocks in high density orchards for over-the-row mechanical harvest in grower orchards (MI, UT); evaluation of sweet cherry canopy orientation, densities, and productivity relative to variations in rootstock vigor (MI).

-NC-140 participants will continue individual research studies to evaluate various aspects of performance and physiology as they relate pear to rootstocks and training systems: (1) evaluation of selections of Amelanchier as a potential pear rootstock (MI, OR); (2) establishment of a pear systems trial of 3 rootstocks, 3 training systems, and 3 spacings (CA, NY, OR); (3) evaluation of the performance of 6 pear rootstocks (seedling, OHxF97, OHxF87, Pyrodwarf, Pyro2-33 and Quince) in 4 training systems (central leader, vertical axis, tall spindle and super spindle) planted in range of tree densities using 4 pear cultivars (NY).
+NC-140 participants will continue individual research studies to evaluate various aspects of performance and physiology as they relate to pear rootstocks and training systems: (1) evaluation of selections of Amelanchier as a potential pear rootstock (MI, OR); (2) establishment of a pear systems trial of 3 rootstocks, 3 training systems, and 3 spacings (CA, NY, OR); (3) evaluation of the performance of 6 pear rootstocks (seedling, OHxF97, OHxF87, Pyrodwarf, Pyro2-33 and Quince) in 4 training systems (central leader, vertical axis, tall spindle and super spindle) planted in range of tree densities using 4 pear cultivars (NY).

 Objective 2

 To develop improved rootstocks for temperate-zone fruit trees, including breeding, using phenomic and genomic tools and acquisition of new rootstocks from global sources.
 Traditional and marker-assisted breeding programs will develop improved rootstocks for apples (NY), cherry (MI), peaches (GA, SC), and pears (WA).
-Each of these breeding program directors will provide progress reports regarding the results of their work which will be shared at annual meetings with committee members.
+Each of these breeding program directors will provide progress reports regarding the results of their work to be shared at annual meetings with committee members.
 Where possible and needed, cooperators and members of the committee may serve as second- or third- phase testing sites for confirmation of biotic stress resistance.
 Eventually, progeny identified as having promise from these programs will enter the uniform trial testing process as described in Objective 1.
 Additionally, manuscripts or their published citations will be shared with the members at-large, regarding results from these studies.